PP v. HSE: Timeline

 On 27 November 2014, a woman, twelve to fourteen weeks pregnant, was admitted to hospital with headaches and nausea.
 Two days later, she suffered a fall and was later found to be unresponsive.
 On 3 December, she was declared clinically brain dead.
-The cause was a large cerebellar cystic lesion causing acute hydrocephalus and compression of brain stem.
+The cause was a large cerebellar cystic lesion causing acute hydrocephalus and compression of the brain stem.
 She was placed on life support against her family's wishes.
 Her parents and partner supported turning off the life support machines.
 Her two young children did not recognise her when they visited her, and were upset at her appearance.

 On 15 December 2014, her father applied to the High Court for life support to be turned off.
 Nicholas Kearns, the President of the High Court, fast-tracked P.P.'s application for his daughter to be made his ward, which took effect on 23 December.
 On 22 December Kearns decided that the case was important enough for three judges to hear it: himself, Marie Baker, and Caroline Costello.

 The case was heard on 24 December.
 Four senior counsel were heard: Mary O'Toole for the plaintiff, Gerry Durcan for the respondent, Cormac Corrigan representing the interests of the woman, and Conor Dignam representing the interests of the unborn child.
 Seven doctors gave evidence.

 On 26 December 2014, the court ruled that the life support machine could be turned off.
 None of the counsel appealed the verdict.

 The woman was taken off life support on 27 December, and buried on 29 December 2014.
 In September 2015, an inquest jury returned an open verdict into the cause of her death.

 In November 2016, the family commenced legal action against the HSE, claiming medical negligence.